mastrojs/mastrojs.github.io/data/index.md

 Do you have a question, need help, or want to talk about future plans?

-<a class="button" href="https://github.com/mastrojs/mastro/discussions/new/choose">Start a GitHub discussion</a>
+<a class="button" data-goatcounter-click="home.github.discussions" href="https://github.com/mastrojs/mastro/discussions/new/choose">Start a GitHub discussion</a>
 </div>
 <div>

 Something not working as expected or confusing?
 We consider that a bug.

-<a class="button -secondary" href="https://github.com/mastrojs/mastro/issues/">Open a GitHub issue</a>
+<a class="button -secondary" data-goatcounter-click="home.github.issues" href="https://github.com/mastrojs/mastro/issues/">Open a GitHub issue</a>
 </div>
 </div>